LumingZhang456/Fetch---Data-Analyst-Take-Home/Explore_the_Data.md

 ## - Are there any data quality issues present?
+- Overall, there are many missing data.
+- For certain fields, their formats are not consistent, e.g. gender.

 ## - Are there any fields that are challenging to understand?